Zren/zren.github.io/_posts/2018-09-23-kwin-tabbox-keyboard-events.markdown

 ### Setting up a Dev Environemnt

 To get started, let's build `kwin`.
-Sometimes it requires an unreleased dependency, but right now I simply clone the repo and build the master branch in KDE Neon.
+Sometimes it requires an unreleased dependency, but right now I can simply clone the repo and build the master branch in KDE Neon.

 First download the code with: